 Bets are placed through the exchange and most of the heavy betting happens in the final 10 minutes prior to the jump.

-So the Betfair exchange is well worth the attention of any semi-serious punter, however there’s another lesser known Betfair betting product that can also help punters improve their edge.
+So the Betfair exchange is well worth the attention of any semi-serious punter.
+However there’s another lesser known Betfair betting product that can also help punters improve their edge: Betfair SP.

-As the name suggests, Betfair SP is their version of the starting price.
+As the name suggests, Betfair SP is Betfair’s version of the starting price.
 However in many ways (other than the percentage takeout) Betfair SP is probably more comparable to the tote.

-Using the SP is a more convenient option as bets can be placed at any time.
+Betfair SP is also a more convenient option as bets can be placed at any time.
 All of this makes BSP a very compelling alternative to more traditional tote betting.

 Betfair SP vs Totes